croessner/nauthilus-website/docs/configuration/server-configuration.md

 #### server::basic_auth::username and server::basic_auth::password
 _Default: ""_

 These settings define a username and its password that is required by HTTP(s) clients to communicate with Nauthilus.
+The password must be at least 16 characters long and can contain alphanumeric characters and symbols, but no spaces.

 ### server::jwt_auth